shadowoff09/cinema-quotes/CONTRIBUTING.md

 # Thank you! ❤️

-Thank you for contributing to our Lucifer Quotes.
+Thank you for contributing to our Cinema Quotes.

 ## Guidelines

 - **One quote** per Pull Request.

-- The quote need to be from Lucifer.
+- The quote need to be from .

 - The quote **must** have the author.